web blazonry web development scripts and tutorials

 WHERE (exclusive criteria)

-For our database we want so select all columns, so a '*' is used instead of listing out each column.
-We also only want to select a specific category of links, let's say "Local Docs" is the cateogry we want.
-So our SELECT SQL statement would be:
+For our database, we want to select all columns.
+For ease, we use a '*' instead of listing out each column.
+We also want to select only a specific category of links.
+Let's say we want the category "Local Docs"

 SELECT * FROM links